aerodrome-finance/contracts/script/README.md

 ### Environment setup
 1. Copy-pasta `.env.sample` into a new `.env` and set the environment variables. `PRIVATE_KEY_DEPLOY` is the private key to deploy all scripts.
 2. Copy-pasta `script/constants/TEMPLATE.json` into a new file `script/constants/{CONSTANTS_FILENAME}`.
 For example, "Optimism.json" in the .env would be a file of `script/constants/Optimism.json`.
 Set the variables in the new file.
+3. Copy-pasta `script/constants/AirdropTEMPLATE.json` into a new file `script/constants/{AIRDROPS_FILENAME}`.
+For example, "Airdrop.json" in the .env would be a file of `script/constants/Airdrop.json`.
+Set the addresses and amounts in this file to setup the Airdrops to be distributed.

-3. Run tests to ensure deployment state is configured correctly:
+4. Run tests to ensure deployment state is configured correctly:
 ```ml
 forge init
 forge build